sjanzou/pecos/documentation/results.rst

 * Variable Name: Column name in the DataFrame

-* Start Date: Start time of the failure
+* Start Time: Start time of the failure

-* End Date: : End time of the failure
+* End Time: : End time of the failure

 * Timesteps: The number of consecutive time steps involved in the failure